sessionboy/apollo/docs/source/platform/schema-registry.md

 });
 ```

-Both the new version of the schema, as well as its performance and error metrics can be viewed in the [Apollo UI](https://engine.apollographql.com) and used with [schema validation](./schema-validation.html).
+Both the new version of the schema, as well as its performance and error metrics can be viewed in [Engine](https://engine.apollographql.com) and used with [schema validation](./schema-validation.html).

 <h2 id="history">Schema history</h2>